Business model. Those two words are used by academics, business gurus and entrepreneurs – but exactly what is a business model?

-Example 1: Apple has developed several moats around its business model Although, it is known for selling hardware e.g. iPhones, iPads and Macs, their IOS software and a large ecosystem of application developers that create a library of apps that people use to customize their phone.
+Example 1: Although, it is known for selling hardware e.g. iPhones, iPads and Macs, their IOS software and a large ecosystem of application developers that create a library of apps that people use to customize their phone.

-Example 2: Amazon has developed a formidable infrastructure that now represents a huge barrier for others.
+Example 2: The Amazon business model is based on its incredibly large global infrastructure that now represents a huge barrier for others.
 Furthermore, Amazon used this infrastructure to develop other business models such as AWS.

 Assess the health of your current business model and how well it can be defended.
 How well can you defend your position?